ChorusOne/network-handbook/src/chorus-one/physical-location.md

    to avoid creating single points of failure.
    It is small enough that latency between servers is acceptable for most purposes, and globally it is well-connected to both the US and Asia.
+   We do operate servers in other continents, in particular we have a small footprint in Asia, but the vast majority of our servers are located in Europe.

 To summarize,
 there are many factors that constrain where we can run a particular piece of software.